Placement Exam FAQ

 Q: What should a student bring the day of the exam?

-Water & or snack (optional)
+A: #2 pencils and water & or snack (optional)

 Q: Is a placement exam the same as an entrance exam?

 A: No. Totino-Grace does not use an entrance exam, which is typically used to determine acceptance to a school.
 Instead, TG requires incoming freshmen to take the HSPT Placement Exam, which helps determine student placement in classes.
 Students must complete all elements of the Totino-Grace application and receive acceptance -- in addition to taking the placement exam -- in order to enroll.

 A copy of your student’s placement exam will be mailed to your home approximately three to four weeks after the test date, once we receive the scores from STS.
 When a student scores very low on the HSPT we will review their needs and determine whether TG can provide a successful academic experience.

 Q: How does my student prepare for the Placement Exam?

 A: The placement exam is multiple choice and covers: Verbal Skills, Math, Quantitative Skills, Language and Reading.
 Most students will be prepared simply by applying concepts learned in the classroom to the test material.
 If your student is interested in learning more, please CLICK HERE.

 Q: What if a student doesn’t do well on the placement test/has a rough day?

 A: We work with students and families to ensure students are placed in classes in which they’ll be challenged yet successful.
 Please know that we’ll use a student’s placement exam results, along with their application materials (report cards, MAP scores, etc.) in order to best determine class placement.
 And, if necessary we may reach out to current 8th grade teachers and discuss with parents the level of placement.